Product Teams: What Highly Effective Ones Are Doing Differently

 Our Head of Customer Success also ropes all of us into doing customer support when she needs us.
-Rather than pinging us separately, ask how to answer, and answer the ticket herself), she assigns us the tickets that we’re better positioned to answer.
+Rather than pinging us separately, asking how to answer, and answering the ticket herself), she assigns us the tickets that we’re better positioned to answer.

 Here, they become a formal part of our product process.
-So long as we put our notes back into ProdPad, they will be seen, tagged and they will be considered when the time comes to address that issue.
+So long as we put our notes back into ProdPad, they will be seen, and tagged, and they will be considered when the time comes to address that issue.

-4. Effective product teams invest in making users feel badass
+4. Effective teams invest in making users feel badass

 People use products that make them feel badass, and they invest time and energy in products that make them feel badass.

-That’s developer evangelist Kathy Sierra’s message to product companies: make your users feel awesome, badass and good at what they do.
+That’s developer evangelist Kathy Sierra’s message to product teams and companies: make your users feel awesome, badass, and good at what they do.

 Sometimes, this means thinking beyond the product itself.

 We take our cues from companies like Unbounce, a company whose marketing strategy is to create and give away the most useful digital marketing knowledge possible.
-Their resources are so well produced, thorough and genuinely useful that it hardly qualifies as marketing in the traditional sense.
+Their resources are so well produced, thorough, and genuinely useful that they hardly qualify as marketing in the traditional sense.

-I see it as effectively a companion product to its landing page tool – a growing library of webinars, courses, e-books and posts that is helping users become really confident marketers.
+I see it as effectively a companion product to its landing page tool – a growing library of webinars, courses, e-books, and posts that help users become really confident marketers.